Murder of Nicole duFresne: Events

 In the early morning hours of January 27, 2005, duFresne, Sparks, Gibson and Nath were returning home from a night of celebratory drinking.
 DuFresne had just started a new interim job as a bartender at the Rockwood Music Hall.
 As duFresne's group was walking down bistro-lined Clinton Street on the Lower East Side of Manhattan, a group of five young men and two girls approached them, "spoiling for a fight and looking for victims."
 The group had already mugged a man for his leather jacket and menaced a girl at a subway station that same night.
 According to testimony by another member of the group, Rudy Fleming stated, "I'd like to bang on these people right here."
+Ashley Evans, an 18-year-old girl in the group, later told police, "They were so extremely happy, so that made me even angrier."

 Fleming demanded money.
 Sparks pushed his way past, at which point Fleming swung with both hands, striking him across his left temple with a Taurus .357 magnum, which he had been holding pointed downward at the sidewalk.
 According to Sparks neither he nor anyone else in the group had realized that Fleming had a gun.
 Another robber, Servisio Simmons, reportedly said, "It doesn't have to be like this.
 My friend's buggin'.
 We just want the money."

 Fleming took Gibson's purse and cell phone and gave them to the girls, Ashley Evans and Tatiana McDonald.
 DuFresne turned to Sparks who was dazed and bleeding profusely from his left eye, asking if he was okay.
 He indicated that he was and said "Let's just go".
 Nath took Sparks by the arm and they ran away, north on Clinton toward Rivington Street.
 Gibson turned to follow.

 According to New York Times reporting of the trial, duFresne then confronted the attackers.
 “What are you going to do, you going to shoot us?
 Is that what you wanted?” duFresne demanded.
 As she shouted those words, she walked up to Rudy Fleming and looked him in the eye.
 Fleming reacted by pushing duFresne in the chest with his left hand.
 DuFresne stumbled backward, then bounced back and shouted her question again: “What are you going to do, shoot us?”
 Fleming pushed duFresne a second time, and when she came at him again, he lifted his right arm and fired one bullet.
 The bullet struck duFresne in the chest and exited through her back.

 From further up the block Sparks and Nath ran back, only to find duFresne on her back in the street.
-She died a few minutes later in Sparks' arms, as Gibson and Nath knelt beside them.
+She died a few minutes later in Sparks's arms, as Gibson and Nath knelt beside them.

-The New York Times reported Tatiana McDonald's testimony as conveying that “It wasn’t the color of her skin, or the amount of money in her purse, but the victim’s attitude, her insouciance, defiance and disdain that made the [mugger] shoot the actress.”